What is Dyscalculia?

 There are several possible reasons that your child may struggle in math.
 It is a complex process requiring a great deal of cognitive ability to come up with one answer.
 We will outline below some of the most common.

-- Difficulty with Sequencing – Several students with LD struggle to sequence steps appropriately.
+Several students with learning differences including dyslexia and ADHD struggle to sequence steps appropriately.
 These students benefit from having the steps written out for them until they are able to solve the problems more independently.

 How is it treated?

-Students who struggle with number sense often need a more explicit curriculum with hands-on materials in order to understand the underlying concepts of mathematic operations.
-Explicit and direct instruction that is provided in a linear and sequential fashion based on complete mastery of a concept is typically a better fit than spiraling programs that move quickly from one concept to the next and then "spiral" back around for review.
+Students who struggle with number sense often need a more explicit curriculum with hands-on materials in order to understand the underlying concepts of mathematical operations.
+They benefit from direct and building instruction that provides complete mastery of a topic before moving on.
+Often students with dyscalculia never receive enough time on a single concept to fully master the process before they need to move on in a traditional classroom setting.

-- Allow students to complete problems on graph paper in order to make sure they do not lose their place.
-This resource allows students the graphic organization and support they need to keep their math work organized in a linear fashion thereby reducing possible errors.
+We have our students complete their work on graph paper in order to make sure they do not lose their place or misalign problems.
+This strategy requires students to work in a more linear fashion reducing errors.

-- Allow students the opportunity to highlight different operations in different colored highlighters (e.g., all the addition signs can be highlighted yellow and the subtraction signs can be highlighted green, this could work for multistep problems as well).
+We ask students to highlight different operations in different colored highlighters (e.g., all the addition signs are highlighted yellow, subtraction highlighted green, multiplication highlighted orange, and division highlighted blue).